teambtcmap/btcmap-data/README.md

 You can check out the [Wiki](https://github.com/teambtcmap/btcmap.org/wiki/Tagging-Instructions#shadowy-supertaggers) for more details on how to add locations to OpenStreetMap and become a Shadowy Supertagger 🥷.

 Thanks for your contribution to the bitcoin mapping community!

+## Be notified of new submissions

+You can be notified of new submissions by setting `Watch` on this repo to `Custom` > `Issues`.

+There is also a Discord channel which the submissions are posted: [https://discord.gg/kMJa88Aq8t](https://discord.gg/kMJa88Aq8t)